 Tamas Haydu - Chief Executive

 Tamas has been chief executive of the CCF since March 2017.
 He joined CCF as Development Director in 2013 following a career of 15 years in sales, marketing and business development.
 Tamas spent four years with regional charity South West Lakes Trust before joining CCF, where he was responsible for marketing, publicity and managed successful development projects.
-He holds a Masters in Business Administration, a Masters in Education (Visual Communication and Photography) and a BA (Hons) in Geography and Art.
+He holds an MBA, a Masters in Education and a BA (Hons) in Geography and Art.
 Tamas lives in Launceston with his family and enjoys travelling and kayaking.